 Advocacy for Change for Homeless Dogs in your Community

 Here are just a few strategies to engage local elected officials for change in your community.
 Provide this information on your website if you can.
-Start an animal advocacy group in your community.
-Engage your community.
+Better yet, start an animal advocacy group in your community and engage your community.

 Research – Research the problem.
 Is it lack of an animal shelter?
 A poorly run existing shelter?
 An underfunded municipal shelter?
 Find out what the problem(s) are.
 Be armed with facts and figures.
 Do your homework.
 Research the laws.
 So many of them are old and outdated.
 What is the local ordinance for shelter for dogs kept outside?
 What are the leash laws?
 Are animal abusers being prosecuted?
 Perhaps an education program is needed that prevention is better than cure for heartworm monthly preventatives.
 Encourage accountability.

 Educate – Invite a local elected official to coffee to discuss the situation.
 Local elected officials could be the sheriff or county commissioners.

 Discuss the problems.
 For example – strays, lack of a safe environment for children because of strays, safety issues for drivers with strays, abuse of strays is unhealthy for the animal and those who do it are not safe for the community.
 Show community support for change.

 Propose Solution(s) – Involve others.
 Have more than one proposal.
 Insist on better use of your taxpayer dollars.
 Show the positive impact to the local community if strays are humanely housed and adopted.
 Euthanasia is not the answer.
 Preventing more strays and proper care of pets is.
 Identifying a problem is quite easy to do.
 Deciding to be part of the solution makes change much more possible.

 So many of the problems are because of lack of affordable and accessible spay and neuter.
 “Clear the shelter” programs are proven to be adversely effective as many of the dogs become street dogs.
 Strays will continue to have unwanted puppies.
 Encourage the community to fence their dogs.